Borehole case studies – renovation for a food manufacturer in Lincolnshire

 Sand pack behind well screen 5 to 10mm

 Geology: soft sands and bands of sandstone

-Borehole pumping sand, infill at the base of the borehole.
-Investigation using CCTV showed that a hole in the flexible rising main, caused by torque twist, had punctured the well screen via the high velocity jetting action.
+The borehole was pumping sand, there was infill at the base of the borehole.
+Investigation using CCTV b the Morgan’s team showed that a hole in the flexible rising main, caused by torque twist, had punctured the well screen via the high velocity jetting action.
 This allowed the sand pack and soft sand from the formation to flow into the borehole.